nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2022-07-01.3 Duplicate code removal
++ Removed A LOT of duplicate code, by making daily.py use the notion interface instead of its own code.
++ removed a call to a notion config in the listener, by making a separate notion iterface sub for it

 ## 2022-07-01.2 Fix repeating goal message
 + The goal message was added to every task, found out in production.
 Fortunately, it was a quick fix.